saliormoon/Cookbook/recipes/UsingArangoDBMesosphere.md

 ### Set Up the Application

 For this torutial we bind the database to a fixed port on the mesos environment.
-Please not, that the
+Please note, that the
 [mesosphere uses HAproxy](https://mesosphere.github.io/marathon/docs/service-discovery-load-balancing.html)
 to map the global port to the real host and port.
 The servers created by Mesosphere will have a HAproxy defined on all masters and slaves.